LauraRF2/TFM/README.md

 women) alongside a control group of 64 individuals (23 men and 41 women).
 Each participant contributed three voice recordings, resulting in a total of 754 extracted features.

-To extract clinically useful information for PD assessment, various speech signal processing algorithms were applied to the speech recordings of PD patients.
+Various speech signal processing algorithms were applied to the speech recordings to extract c linically useful information for PD assessment.
 These algorithms include Time-Frequency Features, Mel Frequency Cepstral Coefficients (MFCCs), Wavelet Transform-based Features, Vocal Fold Features, and Time-Warped Quadratic Time-Frequency (TWQT) Features.